About Gaz

 LIVESTRONG !
 We Can All Overcome Obesity !

-I know I can’t do that.
-If I regain my weight, plus more, then I will end up at over 45 stone (630 pounds) and let’s be realistic, that would KILL ME!
-So there is no finish line, no patting myself on the back.
+So there is never going to be a finish line, no patting myself on the back.
 I have made my changes, I have saved my life but if I ever slip back into my old habits it will all be for nothing.
 I must keep the focus I have, and channel every emotion I go though directly into my pedals.

 Current Health Issues